On the dimension of the $p$-Bergman spaces: Infinite Dimensionality of p -Bergman Spaces

 \subsection{Hartogs Domains with One-Dimensional Base}

 In this subsection, we restrict our focus to Hartogs domains $D_{\phi}(G)$ when the base domain $G$ is planar.
-Therefore, let $\phi$ be a subharmonic function on a domain $G \subset \mathbb{C}$.
+Therefore, the weight $\phi$ needs to be a subharmonic function on a domain $G \subset \mathbb{C}$.
 We study $p$-Bergman spaces of $D_{\phi}(G)$, for $1 \leq p \leq 2$.
 In this setting, Jucha \cite{jucha2012remark} obtained sufficient conditions on subharmonic weights that force the Bergman spaces to be either zero or infinite dimensional.
-We show that analogous conditions on subharmonic weights establish infinite dimensionality of non-trivial $p$-Bergman spaces of $D_{\phi}(G)$.
-These analogs can be shown by merely adapting Jucha and Pflug-Zwonek's arguments.
+We show that analogous conditions on subharmonic weights establish infinite dimensionality of $p$-Bergman spaces of $D_{\phi}(G)$.
+These analogs can be shown by suitably adapting Jucha's arguments.
 We still briefly sketch the arguments for the reader's convenience.

-For the sake of completeness, we recall a few well-known notions concerning the singularities of subharmonic functions.
-The \textbf{Lelong number} of $\phi \in SH(G)$ at $z$ is denoted by $\nu(\phi,z)$ and is defined by